 Most people I know are very aware of their skin care regimen in the warm weather, but seem to consider it secondary during the winter time.
 I suppose we are all more self conscious during bikini season and tend to let a lot of things go as the weather gets cooler and we cover up more.
-Interestingly, skin care seems to go along for the ride. despite the fact that this is the perfect season to have a photofacial, peel or laser treatment.
+Interestingly, skin care seems to go along for the ride.
+I found the best skin care products from https://skincarerejuvenation.org/.
+Despite the fact that this is the perfect season to have a photofacial, peel or laser treatment.
 Below I have listed a couple of basic tips for maintaining (and oftentimes, improving) your skin health.
 For all of the services that I offer in my practice, whether facelifts or tummy tucks, the SKIN is always covering my work.
 So it’s important to keep this layer healthy, and I can’t do it alone.

 Sun Protection Factor

 First of all, don’t be fooled into thinking that you don’t need SPF in the Winter months.
+Dermatologists from My Skin Centre say that is the biggest misconception in regards to skincare.
 Ultraviolet rays are the number one controllable aging factor in our lives.
 Make sure you apply an SPF of at least 30 EVERY SINGLE DAY to keep your skin young and healthy.
 Also, make sure that your product protects against both UVB and UVA rays.

 The next most important factor, which is more obvious in the winter is moisturizing.
 We all know that the air seems to be more dry during these times of year.
 However, proper moisturizing is not only determined by your creams, the basics begin with your cleansing products.
 Never use soap.
 I typically recommend any of the moisturizing cleansers available over the counter.
 Pick a brand, Tone, Dove, Neutrogena (always a favorite), but try to avoid actual “soap” because it works by robbing your skin of essential oils.